sonyadriko/Sistem-Pendukung-Keputusan-MOORA/README.md

 PHP 8: Used for application logic and server-side processing.
 MySQL: Used for storing data related to phones, criteria, and weights.
 HTML/CSS/JavaScript: Used for developing the user interface.
+<h2>Contribution</h2>
+Contributions are welcome!
+Please open an issue for discussion or submit a pull request for improvements or new features.
+<h2>License</h2>
+This project is licensed under the MIT License